 |Composition of Certain Financial Statement Items||Composition of Certain Financial Statement Items

 Revenues.
-We disaggregate our revenues by segment (Note 6) and type of products and services (as presented on our condensed consolidated statement of operations), and for our QCT (Qualcomm CDMA Technologies) segment by revenue stream, which is based on industry segment and application in which our products are sold (as presented below).
-In certain cases, the determination of QCT revenues by industry segment and application requires the use of certain assumptions.
-Substantially all of QCT’s revenues consist of equipment revenues that are recognized at a point in time, and substantially all of QTL’s (Qualcomm Technology Licensing) revenues represent licensing revenues that are recognized over time and are principally from royalties generated through our licensees’ sales of mobile handsets.
+We disaggregate our revenues by segment (Note 6) and type of products and services (as presented on our condensed consolidated statement of operations), and for our QCT segment by revenue stream, which is based on industry segment or application in which our products are sold (as presented below).
+In certain cases, the determination of QCT revenues by industry segment or application requires the use of certain assumptions.
+Substantially all of QCT’s revenues consist of equipment revenues that are recognized at a point in time, and substantially all of QTL’s revenues represent licensing revenues that are recognized over time and are principally from royalties generated through our licensees’ sales of mobile handsets.
 QCT revenue streams were as follows (in millions):